skasberger/lazzzor-puzzle/README.md

 ### Execute
 To convert a shape file:
-- check, if you have all 3 necessary shapfiles (*.shp, *.shx, *.dbf)
+* check, if you have all 3 necessary shapfiles (*.shp, *.shx, *.dbf)
-- change your directory to the root directory of the repo (where the shape2images.sh file is)
+* change your directory to the root directory of the repo (where the shape2images.sh file is)
-- execute the shell-script: pass the shapefile as argument.
+* execute the shell-script: Pass the shapefile as argument.
 Optional you also can pass the new folder name.

 ```shell
 sh shape2images.sh FOLDER/FILENAME.shp